 The Beehive in Acadia National Park juts out of the terrain proudly at 520 feet (158 m).
-If you have ever visited Sand Beach, you have likely noticed it to the northwest, towering over the horizon and the Sand Beach parking area.
-Even without binoculars, you will often see hikers trekking up the hiking trail on its southeastern face.
-The trail is designated as strenuous with steep grades and many steady climbs.
-(See Acadia Hiking Trails) The trail entrance is between the Entrance Fee Station on the Park Loop Road and Sand Beach, on the eastern shore of Mount Desert Island.
+If you have ever visited Sand Beach, you likely noticed it to the northwest, towering over the tree tops.
+You would have driven by it on the right just before arriving at the Sand Beach parking area.
+Even without binoculars, you will often see hikers trekking up the southeastern face.
+The trail is designated as strenuous as it has steep grades and many steady climbs.
+(See Acadia Hiking Trails & Walking Paths) The trail entrance is between the Entrance Fee Station on the Park Loop Road and Sand Beach, on the eastern shore of Mount Desert Island.

 Photography of Maine & Acadia National Park

 All Rights Are Retained by the Copyright and Trademark Owner

 All other copyrights and trademarks are reserved by their respective holders.